caedmon5/curriculum-vitae/cv.md

 - Interview on academic use of Wikipedia on CBC Radio One (Alberta), *Wild Rose Country*, February 12, 2008.
 - Interview about *Cædmon’s Hymn* and TEI work on CBC Radio One (Alberta), *Wild Rose Country*, December 21, 2006.
 - “Iraq War Coverage More Balanced than 1991: Prof.” *Lethbridge Herald*, April 3, 2003.

+### Creative Work

+- **Author**, *Glamour Boys / Once We Were Heroes*.
+A 105,000-word upmarket literary noir novel set primarily in 1960s Toronto.
+The work engages themes of post-war trauma, class, and self-deception through the investigation of war crimes and personal memory.
+- **Actor**, *Homo*, a Latin play produced by the medieval drama troupe *Poculi Ludisque Societas* (Centre for Medieval Studies, University of Toronto); performed at the International Association for Neo-Latin Studies Conference, Toronto, 1988.
+- **Editor, Producer, and Technician**, *Within the Hollow Crown: A Sad Story of the Death of Kings*.
+A radio adaptation of William Shakespeare’s *Richard II* and *Henry IV* parts 1 and 2.
+Adapted and produced by Dan O’Donnell.
+Directed by Ralph Joneikeiss.
+Broadcast on CIUT-FM (Toronto), March 22 and April 5, 1987. [http://bit.ly/a6wqIh](http://bit.ly/a6wqIh)

 ## Lectures and Conferences
 **Summary**: O'Donnell has presented and organised sessions at national and international conferences across multiple disciplines, and regularly teaches and lectures at summer institutes such as DHSI and FSCI.
 He has given over 125 lectures to national and international audiences.